andresalemn/andresalemn/README.md

 ###

-<p align="left">🤖 Member of the Robotics & Control division at my company, currently working on the third generation of the humanoid robot avatar Prometheus.<br><br>🛠️ I enjoy designing controllers and embedded implementations that push robotic platforms closer to reliable, human-like interaction.<br><br>📐 Experienced in modeling and simulation of kinematic and dynamic systems for robot motion and trajectory planning.<br><br>📚 Currently, I’m exploring efficient control on embedded hardware (e.g., Teensy 4.1) and standardizing experimentation processes for robotics teams.<br><br>📊 My repos include experiments, tools, and frameworks that support robotic control, simulation, and testing.<br><br>⚡ Fun fact: I’m a movie enthusiast and especially enjoy the Golden Age of Mexican Cinema classics.</p>
+- 🤖 Member of the Robotics & Control division at my company, currently working on the third generation of the humanoid robot avatar Prometheus.
+- 🛠️ I enjoy designing controllers and embedded implementations that push robotic platforms closer to reliable, human-like interaction.
+- 📐 Experienced in modeling and simulation of kinematic and dynamic systems for robot motion and trajectory planning.
+- 📚 Currently, I’m exploring efficient control on embedded hardware (e.g., Teensy 4.1) and standardizing experimentation processes for robotics teams.
+- 📊 My repos include experiments, tools, and frameworks that support robotic control, simulation, and testing.
+- ⚡ Fun fact: I’m a movie enthusiast and especially enjoy the Golden Age of Mexican Cinema classics.

 ###